bakedchickengames/reformatnousb/README.md

 Reformat from another partition without usb, skim through this doc for a general understanding of how to get this done.

 ## General overview
+* Check example at bottom to see an example.
+I posted the exact commands I used.
 * DISM, install.wim, answer files (autounattend.xml unattend.xml)
   * DISM is THE cmd command you will to do everything with the install.wim
   * install.wim the file located in windows.iso that contains the windows image files